 DNB and euro banknotes

-Clean, undamaged and genuine euro banknotes, that's what you count on.
-De Nederlandsche Bank (DNB) is committed to realising this.
+You expect euro banknotes to be genuine, clean and undamaged.
+De Nederlandsche Bank (DNB) is committed to ensuring this.
 For example, we issue new banknotes.
 We also check used banknotes for counterfeits, damage and soiling.
-We are closely involved in the design of new banknotes.
+We are also closely involved in the design of new banknotes.
 Obviously, we also work to combat counterfeiting.

 Euro banknotes and euro countries

 We do not design, issue and check banknotes on our own.
 We work together with the European Central Bank (ECB) and the central banks of the other 18 euro countries: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Portugal, Slovakia, Slovenia and Spain.

 Across the globe, some 22 billion euro banknotes are in circulation, with a total value of more than EUR 1,200 billion.
 338 million Europeans in 19 euro countries use them.
 In the Netherlands, banknote circulation is between 300 and 400 million.
 There are seven different denominations: €5, €10, €20, €50, €100, €200 and €500.
 Each denomination has its own distinctive size, colour and design.Read more abouttheir design.